Inside Argentina’s Booming Online Gambling Market (2026)

 3. Betano – 772,900 searches

-This shows a clear trend; the market is dominated by established global brands, but interest in newer operators is growing as more operators begin competing for attention.
+This shows a clear trend; the market is led by established global brands, but interest in newer names is growing as more operators begin competing for attention.

 How is iGaming taxed in Argentina?

-The iGaming taxation system in Argentina is a mix of federal and provincial layers, creating a structure that can heavily vary based on the jurisdiction.
+iGaming taxes in Argentina are a mix of federal and provincial layers, creating a structure that can heavily vary based on the jurisdiction.

 Federal level